23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Solvang Danish town in California is unique strange but awesome definitely stop here when driving pacific highway 1 from San Francisco to San Diego along the coast

-Solvang is a picturesque little town with a taste of Denmark in sunny California.
-Best stop along the Pacific Coast Highway and not to be missed.
+Solvang is a picturesque little town that offers a taste of Denmark in sunny California.
+It's the best stop along the Pacific Coast Highway and shouldn't be missed.

-Traditional Danish architecture, windmills and rows of boutique shops will keep you entertained for hours.
-Don't miss Mortensen's Bakery (croissants are a must-order!), Copenhagen Sausage Garden, coffee shop and chocolate shop.
+Traditional Danish architecture, windmills and rows of boutique shops will keep you busy for hours - don't miss Mortensen's bakery (try the croissants!), the Copenhagen Sausage Garden, coffee shops and chocolate shops.

-The whole city is amazing, so be sure to explore each street.
+The whole city is wonderful, so be sure to explore each and every street.

-Distance from previous destination: 64 miles from Pismo Beach
+Distance from previous destination: 64 miles (103 km) from Pismo Beach

 Duration: 2 hours to explore this unique and wonderful town